modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

     pyarrow/index

 Modin supports several execution backends (storage format + execution engine).
-Calling any DataFrame API function will end up in some backend-specific method.
+Calling any DataFrame API function will end up in some execution-specific method.
 The query compiler is a bridge between pandas DataFrame API and the actual low-level Modin Dataframe implementation for the corresponding execution.